mchianale/seoul_bikes_predictions/README.md

 ### 1. LGBMRegressor
 **LightGBM (Light Gradient Boosting Machine)** is a gradient boosting framework that uses tree-based learning algorithms.
 It's designed for distributed and efficient training, particularly on large datasets.
 LGBMRegressor is used for regression tasks and is known for its high performance and speed.

+**Hyperparameter's Tuning of LGBMRegressor**
+We runned a grid search for hyperparameters of LGBMRegressor